Analysis of the Anderson operator: Heat operator of the Anderson operator

 Since the unbounded operator $H$ is symmetric in $L^2(\mcS)$, the heat kernel of $H$ is a symmetric function of its space arguments.
 So a Borel invariant probability measure has a non-negative density with respect to the Riemannian volume measure given by

-for any $t>0$ which is $L^2(\mcS)$ as a continuous function on a compact.
-Using the basis of eigenfunctions $(u_n)_{n\ge0}$, we get
+for any $t>0$; the function is in $L^2(\mcS)$ as a continuous function on a compact set.
+Using the basis of eigenfunctions $(v_n)_{n\ge0}$ we get

-and the invariance of the measure implies $e^{-tH}f=f$ for any $t>0$ hence $f$ is in the domain of $H$ and
+and the invariance of the measure implies $e^{-tH}(f)=f$ for any $t>0$ hence $f$ is in the domain of $H$ and

 for all $n\geq 0$.
-This last relation implies that $f$ belongs to the kernel of H. Conversely, a non-null element of the kernel of $H$ defines an invariant Borel signed measure.
-The previous absolute continuity result implies that any eigenvalue of $H$ has null probability of being null and complete the proof. \end{Dem}
+The last relation implies that $f$ belongs to the kernel of $H$.
+Conversely, a non-null element of the kernel of $H$ defines an invariant Borel signed measure.
+The previous absolute continuity result implies that any eigenvalue of $H$ has null probability of being null, which finishes the proof. \end{proof}

-It is not clear however that tuples of $k$ eigenvalues have a law that is absolutely continuous with respect to Lebesgue measure in $\bbR^k$.